-Figure 6(a) shows the response with a 3×3 MPC controller ((Muske and Rawlings, 1993); see also Appendix A).
-To obtain the current state at each time step for the controller, a state estimator is used.
-The estimated states in this "original" MPC-controller also includes the two (unmeasured) disturbances: Inlet flow rate and inlet excess concentration, modelled as integrated white noise (we will discuss this choice later).
+Figure 6(a) shows the response with a 3×3 MPC controller (Muske and Rawlings, 1993); see also Appendix A. To obtain the current state at each time step for the controller, a state estimator is used.
+The estimated states in this "original" MPC-controller also include the two (unmeasured) disturbances, inlet flow rate and inlet excess concentration, modelled as integrated white noise (we will discuss this choice later).
 The controller design is based on a discretized model, whereas in the simulation only the controller is discrete.
-Even if this is a feedback controller, we see that the disturbance response is similar to that of combined local feedback and feedforward control, and the main reason for the large improvement compared to the local feedback case (Figure 4(a)) is in fact the "feedforward" effect.
-From the lower plots in Figure 4 and Figure 6(a) we can see that the control input in tanks 2 and 3 acts both earlier and with a steeper slope for MPC control than for local control.
-Note that with MPC the control inputs for tanks 2 and 3 react before the disturbance can be measured in the two tanks.
-The MPC also has a higher order controller, which may explain why it reacts even faster than the combined feedback/feedforward controller (Figure 4(c)).
+Even if this is a feedback controller, we see that the disturbance response is similar to that of combined local feedback and feedforward control in Figure 4(c).